changzhang3/2017_Ecological_Genomics/Online_notebook.md

 	3. Think about careful experimental design and statistical analysis---shown by reading papers
 	4. Achive working knowledge and level of comfort for bioinformatics routines for ecological genomics studies

+### Melissa

+**Background, what drove Melissa and Steve to ecological genomics?**

+Melissa read a cool paper that scales from analyzing a few loci to the whole genome.

+One figure popped out at her, FST (developed by Sewell Wright) histogram.
+FST of 1= complete differentiation, FST of 0 = no diff.
+FST described as **Alleles in space**.
+From this histogram, Melissa was struck by how you can separate out neutral from selective ones.